 The Yukon is one of my favourite places to visit in Canada – with its grand landscapes, abundant wildlife and plenty of outdoor adventures possible, no matter what the season.
-These in my opinion are 12 of the best things to do in the Yukon – most personally tested over four visits.
-I love this part of Canada and I think you’ll find it a compelling part of the world to explore!!
+These in my opinion are some of the best things to do in the Yukon – most personally tested over four visits.

 This post includes some affiliate links.
-If you make a qualifying purchase through one of these links, I may receive a small percentage of the sale at no extra cost to you.
-Thank you for your support.
+If you make a qualifying purchase through one of these links, I will receive a small percentage of the sale at no extra cost to you.
+Thank you very much for your support.

 12 BEST Things to Do in the Yukon

-Raft the Tatshenshini River
+1. Raft the Tatshenshini River

-On my first trip north to the Yukon I headed off from Whitehorse to raft the Tatshenshini River from the Yukon all the way to Alaska.
 It’s considered to be one of the top 10 rivers in the world to raft.
 You need about 11 days to do it and you end up traveling through the Yukon, British Columbia and Alaska.
 It’s a superb family trip.

-Drive the Alaska Highway
+2. Drive the Alaska Highway through the Yukon

 Drive the historic Alaska Highway from Watson Lake where it enters the Yukon at the BC border to Beaver Creek at the Alaska border.
 The total distance is 892 km one way.
 You’ll pass through Kluane National Park – home to Canada’s highest peak, Mt.
 Logan.

-Explore the Dempster Highway
+3. Explore the Dempster Highway in the northern part of the Yukon

 Drive or bike the Dempster Highway.
 It’s Canada’s only four season road that crosses the Arctic Circle.
 It’s 736 km (one way) of unpaved two lane highway – where you need to go prepared.

-It’s takes you from Dawson City to Inuvik (and now onto Tuktoyatuk), across the Peel and Mackenzie Rivers on ferries.
+It’s takes you from Dawson City to Inuvik (and now onto Tuktoyaktuk), across the Peel and Mackenzie Rivers on ferries.
 Don’t forget to stop in Tombstone Territorial Park to enjoy incredible hiking and backpacking trails.
-One you can knock off in the evening from the campsite is The Goldensides Hike in Tombstone Territorial Park.

-Plan a few days of hiking in the Tombstone Mountains
+4. Plan a few days of hiking in the Tombstone Mountains

 Hike the Tombstone Mountains.
 You pass them as you drive up the Dempster Highway.
 The mountains are renowned for their black granite peaks, subarctic tundra and alpine lakes.

-Go grizzly bear viewing
+4. Go grizzly bear viewing

-Explore the Silver Trail
+5. Explore the Silver Trail in the Yukon

 Drive the Silver Trail to Mayo and Keno City – historic, frontier mining towns.
 Hike in the Wernecke Mountains, gold pan, fish and view wildlife.
 Its 470 kilometres from Whitehorse – one way.